Puerto Vallarta with Kids: Beach Town Charm Meets Jungle Adventure

 When to Go

 The dry season from November through May is the most popular time for families.
-Skies are clear, humidity is manageable, and whale watching season (December through March) adds an unforgettable dimension.
+Skies clear, humidity manageable, and whale watching from December through March is the dimension you cannot replicate elsewhere.
 The rainy season from June through October brings lower prices and fewer crowds.
 Rain rarely lasts more than an hour, and mornings are usually clear, so a rainy-season trip absolutely works if you plan around the weather.

 Getting Around

 PV is surprisingly walkable, especially in the Romantic Zone and along the Malecon.
-For beaches farther south like Mismaloya, the city bus system is cheap, reliable, and an adventure itself -- kids love the colorful local buses.
+For beaches farther south like Mismaloya, the city bus system is cheap, reliable, and a small adventure in itself.
+Kids love the colorful local buses.
 Uber operates in PV and is affordable for families.
-Taxis are available but negotiate the fare before getting in, as they do not use meters.
+Taxis are available but agree the fare BEFORE getting in.
+The "no tengo cambio" trick is alive and well in PV.
+Have small bills ready and skip the curbside scrum at the airport on arrival - use the pre-paid taxi counter inside baggage claim instead.

 Safety

 Puerto Vallarta is widely considered one of the safest cities in Mexico for tourists.
 Tourist areas are well-policed and well-lit.
-Standard precautions apply -- keep valuables secure and drink bottled water.
+Standard precautions apply.
+Keep valuables secure, do not drink the tap water, do not even brush your teeth with it.
 The sun is the biggest genuine risk.
 It is stronger than you expect, even on cloudy days.
 Reapply sunscreen every two hours and keep everyone hydrated.

 Money and Language